ChrisLeeYH/yanhengli/content/publications/cscw-paper/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication:
+publication: In *Proc.
+ACM Hum.-Comput.
+Interact.
+9, 7, Article CSCW516*
-publication_short: In *CSCW*
+publication_short: In *CSCW'25*

 abstract: This paper presents a mixed-method analysis of voter fraud misinformation on YouTube during Taiwan’s 2024 election.
 Using a computational pipeline and manual coding, we identify videos discussing ballot-related fraud claims.
 Our findings show that Democratic Progressive Party (DPP)-aligned accounts produced the most such content, which drew more comments but fewer likes than other videos.
-Case studies reveal distinct strategies: some media outlets and grassroots accounts promoted fraud claims, while DPP-linked channels often refuted them.
+Case studies reveal distinct strategies, some media outlets and grassroots accounts promoted fraud claims, while DPP-linked channels often refuted them.
 This study sheds light on the dynamics of multi-modal voter fraud misinformation in Taiwan and informs global efforts to mitigate its spread.

 # Summary.
 An optional shortened abstract.
 summary: